Anatomy of a Cosmos SDK Application

 The Cosmos SDK offers developers the possibility to implement automatic execution of code as part of their application.
-This is implemented through two function called
+This is implemented through two functions called

 EndBlocker.
-They are called when the application receives respectively the
+They are called when the application receives the

 EndBlocker in its constructor via the